foss-for-synopsys-dwc-arc-processors/gcc/gcc/config/arc/arc.md

 ;; to use bxor to flip the high bit of an integer register.
 ;; ??? we actually can't use the floating point hardware for neg, because ;; this would not work right for -0.
-OTOH optabs.c has already code ;; to synthesyze nagate by flipping the sign bit.
+OTOH optabs.c has already code ;; to synthesyze negate by flipping the sign bit.

 ;; include the arc-FPX instructions